looshch/configs/nvim.md

 #### Double-Callable

 If the actions are called twice, they operate on a line.
-Their uppercase counterparts operate from cursor to the end of the current line, except `Y` which also operates on a line.
+Their uppercase counterparts operate from cursor to the end of the current line.

 - `d` `motion` — copy and delete `motion` ([d]elete);